MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 ### Using team sites with Teams

 Microsoft Teams provides a hub for collaboration by bringing together various services including a SharePoint team site.
 Within the Teams experience, users can directly access SharePoint along with the other services.
-Each team is associated with an Microsoft 365 group and Teams uses that group to manage its permissions.
+Each team is associated with a Microsoft 365 group and Teams uses that group to manage its permissions.

 For scenarios where a SharePoint site is used with Teams, we recommend doing all permission management through Teams.
 As with Microsoft 365 groups, team owners become site owners and team members become site members.
 View-only permissions are managed through the site.